 With such high-speed limits, Texans aren’t afraid to put the pedal to the metal – and hundreds of drivers are ticketed each year for speeding.
 In 2018, the fastest ticketed motorist was the driver of a 2003 Porsche 911 who was stopped for doing 166 mph in a 75 mph zone on I-40 in rural Carson County which raises an interesting question: Can Texans’ lead foot land them behind bars?

 The short answer: You can’t be arrested for “speeding,” in Texas.
-(There are only two traffic offenses that you cannot be arrested for in Texas – speeding and an open container.)
+(There are only two traffic offenses for which you cannot be arrested for in Texas – speeding and an open container.)
 With that said, there are other offenses a driver could be charged with stemming from excessive speed.
 Officers can make arrests for racing on a highway and reckless driving.

 According to the Texas Department of Transportation, all speed limits are set at the 85th percentile speed, based on an engineering principle.
 This means speed limits are set at the maximum safe speed that 85 percent of people drive at a given location, assuming that most drivers are reasonable, do not want to crash, and want to get to their destination as quickly as possible.
 Speed limits are set lower than the 85th percentile speed only on roads when there are significant safety issues, like curves, hidden driveways, and a history of serious crashes.
 According to engineers, following safety guidelines, these high speed limits are deemed safe in the state of Texas.